 To find alpha users, Alley looked to its own network of peers and former colleagues.
-It didn’t take too long for us to secure the participation of two SaaS companies, one consulting agency, and a startup – each of which employ remote Scrum to one degree or another.
-We gave each of the four alpha testing groups an early version of the Slack application and asked that they use Helperbot over the course of a few sprints, using the estimation and rates features for sprint planning and backlog refinement.
+It didn’t take too long for us to secure the participation of two SaaS companies, one consulting agency, and a startup — each of which employs remote Scrum to one degree or another.
+We gave each of the four alpha testing groups an early version of the Slack application and asked that they use Helperbot over the course of a few sprints, using the estimation and rates features for Sprint planning and Backlog Refinement.
 We established five criteria to determine desirability:

 - We believe that Helperbot will empower teams to asynchronously estimate and rate user stories.

 - We believe that Helperbot’s integration with Slack and Jira will be highly valuable to teams.